kdluong/CashFlow/README.md

 __Seamless Transaction Logging__:

-Effortlessly capture your income and expenses with an intuitive and user-friendly interface.
+<blockquote>Effortlessly capture your income and expenses with an intuitive and user-friendly interface.
 Stay informed about your financial inflow and outflow with real-time precision.

 __Smart Categorization__:

-Harness the power of categorization to streamline your financial insights.
+<blockquote>Harness the power of categorization to streamline your financial insights.
 Organize transactions according to your unique preferences, making it a breeze to pinpoint areas for potential savings.

  __Deep Analytics__:

- Gain a profound understanding of your financial habits through comprehensive analytics.
+<blockquote> Gain a profound understanding of your financial habits through comprehensive analytics.
 Visualize your spending patterns across weeks, months, and years with dynamic pie charts and bar graphs.

 __Receipt Management__:

-Banish the hassle of lost receipts.
+<blockquote>Banish the hassle of lost receipts.
 With CashFlow, you can conveniently store and manage transaction-related receipts and vital documents, creating a digital archive of your financial history.

 ## App Installation